closetinsect/programming_school/README.md

 # programming_school

-# This repo contains questions and answers for programmign challenges.
+# This repo contains questions and answers for programming challenges.

+# I'm also using this as a way to learn git!